• Main Website

 Poinsettia Christmas Decoration

 Poinsettias have a reputation for being short-lived and difficult to maintain, even over the relatively short period they are in our homes or offices.
-Here are five tips to help your poinsettias look good for longer.

 • Unwrap: Poinsettias must be unwrapped from their sleeves as soon as you get them indoors.